 Now let’s look at how to apply for a mobility car.

 The first decision is if you can fund the advance payments or if you are going to apply for a charitable grant from Motability, standard cars often have a zero advance payment and there are hundreds with very low amounts to pay, a wheelchair accessible vehicle (WAV) can run into many thousands of pounds so a grant is a popular route for many customers.

 The Motability Grant

-A Motability Grant is available to a disabled person who would otherwise not be able to afford to pay the advance payment, and is an individual means tested application.
-Factors that can affect the outcome of the application include household circumstances, financial situation such as whether you received income from paid employment and have any savings or investments, your disability or impairment and how it impacts upon your mobility plus any equipment you regularly travel with, amongst other factors.
+A Motability Grant is available to a disabled person who would otherwise not be able to afford to pay the advance payment and is an individual means-tested application.
+Factors that can affect the outcome of the application include household circumstances, a financial situation such as whether you received income from paid employment and have any savings or investments, your disability or impairment and how it impacts your mobility plus any equipment you regularly travel with, amongst other factors.

 Through the Motability program, you’ll have a few leasing options.
-For a standard car you will have a 60,000 miles, you can lease a vehicle for three years, or for a WAV its 100,000 miles, you can do five years.
+For a standard car, you will have 60,000 miles, you can lease a vehicle for three years, or for a WAV its 100,000 miles, you can do five years.

 First, pick out the vehicle that best meets your needs.
 You can choose from a scooter or powered wheelchair, a wheelchair accessible van, or a car.